2019 election result not history, but a mystery: Mamata Banerjee attacks BJP at rally

 She paid tributes to all the "martyrs" in 34 years of Left rule in the state, and urged people to fight for restoration of democracy in the country.

-Addressing the rally, the Trinamool chief said,''In Lok Sabha elections they won by cheating- by using EVMs, CRPF and Central Police & Election Commission They just got 18 seats, by getting few seats they are trying to capture our party offices and beating our people.''
+Addressing the Martyrs' Day rally, the Trinamool chief said,''In Lok Sabha elections they won by cheating- by using EVMs, CRPF and Central Police & Election Commission They just got 18 seats, by getting few seats they are trying to capture our party offices and beating our people.''

 Mamata Banerjee to hold Martyr's Day mega rally in Kolkata, accuses BJP of foulplay